Ranj247/sportsporium_v1/README.md

 ***

 ## Testing
-Testing documentation can be found in a separate file [TESTING.md]()
+Testing documentation can be found in the separate [TESTING.md](TESTING.md) file.

 ***